-A young mother and a student have set themselves on fire in the latest such protest against Chinese rule in Tibetan areas, a U.S. broadcaster said Monday.
+A young mother and a student have become the latest people to set themselves on fire in protest against Chinese rule in Tibetan areas, a U.S. broadcaster said Monday.

 U.S. government-backed Radio Free Asia said the 32-year-old mother and the female student died after separately immolating in different provinces over the weekend.